GlobalyHub/Task-Assessments/Graphic Designer Task.md

 # Graphic Designer - Digital Design Task

 You can choose to complete any 2 of the given 3 tasks.
+Please complete and submit all tasks/answers by due date to careers@introcept.co.

 ## Task 1
 Design a Facebook post to promote QR Code feature of Agentcis system.